Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/tracking/tracking.md

 ---
 Title: '.tracking()'
-Description: 'Modifies the spacing of the characters in a Text view.'
+Description: 'Adjusts the spacing of the characters in a Text view.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'